denisreilly/ntp-bcp/commentsRfcEd.md

 In particular, I note that "time synchronization" appears several times in RFC7384 with no hyphen.

-This is not a big deal, I just eant to amke sure we are consistent with other RFC's.
+This is not a big deal, I just want to make sure we are consistent with other RFC's.

+6/24: I talked with our Tech Writer, she said that the hyphenation should appear the word combination is used as an adjective.
+(For instance, "leap second" vs.
+"leap-second file".)
+I now think it is OK, and not worth mentioning.

 # Comment from Denis Reilly
-I see that the NTPMAC document is very close to being released as RFC8573 -- it has recently finished AUTH48.
-Woudl it be possible to replace this reference with RFC8573 before publishing this document?
+I see that the NTPMAC document has been released as RFC8573 -- Would it be possible to replace this reference with RFC8573 before publishing this document?